skip navigation

 “Wireless" is a broad term that encompasses many different types of technologies and devices that transmit data over the air rather than over wires, including cellular communications.

 Most wireless communication facilities/tools are located in public rights-of-way and are, therefore, subject to local government oversight.
-Agencies can exercise their authority to regulate the public right-of-way through franchises, master permits, and right-of-way use agreements that authorize utilities and other business entities to use the right-of-way under contractual obligation and subject to local permitting requirements.
+Agencies can exercise their authority to regulate the public right-of-way through franchises, master permits, and right-of-way use agreements that authorize utilities and other business entities to use the right-of-way and subject to local permitting requirements.

 Small Cell Technology